0x9z/CCNA-Jeremy-Notes/Day03_TCP-IP_&_OSI_Model.md

 As data moves **up** the stack from Layer 1 to Layer 5, each layer examines and removes its header/trailer, then passes the remaining data to the layer above.

-Step 1 (Layer 1): Receives bits, passes to Layer 2 Step 2 (Layer 2): Examines/removes L2 header+trailer → PACKET
+-Step 1 (Layer 1): Receives bits, passes to Layer 2 -Step 2 (Layer 2): Examines/removes L2 header+trailer → PACKET
-Step 3 (Layer 3): Examines/removes L3 header → SEGMENT/DATAGRAM
+-Step 3 (Layer 3): Examines/removes L3 header → SEGMENT/DATAGRAM
-Step 4 (Layer 4): Examines/removes L4 header → DATA
+-Step 4 (Layer 4): Examines/removes L4 header → DATA
-Step 5 (Layer 5): Processes the data
+-Step 5 (Layer 5): Processes the data

 ---